 Frank is a member of the Clan Shaw Society, former president of the St. Andrew's Society of Atlanta, and is a member of the Burns Club of Atlanta.
 He is also fellow of the Society of Antiquaries of Scotland.
 Frank is writer/editor of columns for the world's largest Scottish informational web site, www.electricscotland.com.
-He is currently serving on the business board of the University of Glasgow's centre for Robert Burns Studies.
+He is an Honorary Fellow in the School of Critical Studies at the University of Glasgow's College of Arts and also serves as a business board member of the university's Centre for Robert Burns Studies.

 He and his wife Susan are both former members of Furman's Advisory Council and reside in Dawsonville, Georgia.
 They are supporters of the Richard Furman Society and the Partners Scholarship Program and have also endowed a football scholarship.

 Mary Peace Sterling